soilspectroscopy/ossl-manual/README.md

 Welcome to the Open Soil Spectral Library (OSSL) manual!

-This is the code repository, please visit the [manual webpage](https://soilspectroscopy.github.io/ossl-manual/) to navigate over the different content sections.
+This is a code repository, please visit the [manual webpage](https://soilspectroscopy.github.io/ossl-manual/) to navigate over different content sections.

 The OSSL is a public and growing database that is compiled by the [Soil Spectroscopy for Global Good](https://soilspectroscopy.org/) initiative.